Myth: Electric vehicle owners pay more tax, so shouldn’t be charged to use roads

 Fixed annual charges for registered motor vehicles (collectively known as ‘registration fees’) are calculated differently in each State or Territory, and may or may not depend on characteristics of the vehicle.
 This is in part because different jurisdictions take different philosophical approaches to the dual purpose of registration fees: on the one hand as a revenue source to fund road maintenance, and on the other as a way to fund personal injury compensation and treatment for car crash victims.

 In Victoria, the way fees are structured emphasises the second of these purposes, with the bulk of the fee deemed a TAC insurance premium.
-The fee for cars is charged on three tiers based on postcode of registration, with the highest (for metro areas) being $834.80 in 2020–21, and the lowest (for rural areas) being $716.
+The fee for cars is charged on three tiers based on postcode of registration, with the highest (for metro areas) being $876.90 in 2023–24, and the lowest (for rural areas) being $754.80.
 As stated above, there is a $100 discount for zero and low-emission vehicles.
 (Until 2021 there was a similar discount for ‘conventional’ hybrids that use an electric motor to improve the efficiency of an IC engine; while this has been discontinued, the discount remains in place for other low-emission cars.)
-This alignment of the registration discount with the same vehicle categories that are liable for the kilometre charge makes it practically equivalent to a 4000km tax-free threshold, as noted above.
+This alignment of the registration discount with the same vehicle categories that were liable for the kilometre charge made it practically equivalent to a 3500–4000km tax-free threshold, as noted above.
 There are no other variations based on vehicle characteristics in Victoria.

 In South Australia, registration fees vary according to vehicle body type, engine capacity (number of cylinders) and place of registration (similar to Victoria), but not by the gross weight of the vehicle.
 Queensland’s and Tasmania’s systems are similar, with a sliding scale based on engine capacity combined with a fixed insurance premium.